auto-pi-lot/autopilot/docs/data/index.md

 - Hardware parameter descriptions - Need to find better way of having models that represent class arguments.
 - {mod}`.graduation` objects.
-- Verious GUI widgets need to use models rather than the zillions of ad-hoc representations:
+- Various GUI widgets need to use models rather than the zillions of ad-hoc representations:
   - {class}`.Protocol_Wizard`
 - {mod}`.utils.plugins` needs its own model to handle dependencies, etc.
 - {mod}`.agents` needs models for defining basic agent attributes.